 This can cause some challenges, with one spouse retired and the other working.
 But good communication and a plan can help you figure it out.

 6. Make informed — and joint — decisions about when to claim Social Security

 One of the thorniest decisions to make about retirement is when to claim Social Security.

 This is true whether you’re part of a couple or not.
 However, the matter is more complicated for couples.
 If you’re married, your spouse’s timing in claiming Social Security can affect the amount of your survivor’s benefits.

 Additionally, how much you get as a couple depends on whether and when you choose to take your own benefits or a spousal benefit.

 Before you proceed, take a step back and consult with a knowledgeable professional, or at least obtain an inexpensive personalized analysis of your claiming options from a specialized company.
 Knowing how to get the most benefit from Social Security can help you find the best approach for claiming benefits.

 Couples need to think about how their joint earnings are handled by the IRS during their earning years as well as in retirement.

 You’ll also need to pay attention to RMDs, or required minimum distributions.
-These are the withdrawals that retirees must take from tax-deferred savings accounts after age 70½.
+These are the withdrawals that retirees must take from tax-deferred savings accounts starting in the year they turn 72.
 RMDs have the potential to increase your income, affecting how much tax you owe.

 A good plan considers how you will handle withdrawals from all of your accounts, how those will coordinate with Social Security benefits and what the tax implications will be.